 What is mortgage insurance?

-Also called mortgage life insurance, this is a unique financial product which insurance companies and mortgage lenders offer to new homeowners.
+Mortgage insurance, often referred to as mortgage life insurance, is often offered by insurance companies and mortgage lenders to homebuyers.
 It pays your mortgage if you die with a balance remaining.
 Mortgage insurance is designed to protect your family and ensures that they get to keep your house after your death.

 Unlike with a traditional life insurance policy, your loved ones won’t receive a payout.
 The proceeds of your policy go directly to your lender.

 The payout matches the amount you owe to the lender.
 As you pay off your home loan, the death benefit amount also reduces.
-The premium, however, doesn’t change and is usually rolled into your monthly mortgage payments.
-Your policy will last the same number of years as your home loan.
+The premium, however, doesn’t change and is aggregated into your monthly mortgage payments.
+Your policy will lasts for as many years as your home loan.

 Why is mortgage insurance so expensive?

 Mortgage insurance, as said mentioned, is often sold by mortgage lenders.
-Since premiums are factored into monthly mortgage payments, the whole process is smooth and efficient.
-As a matter of fact, this convenience is the most important benefit of lender-based mortgage insurance.
+Since the premiums are included in your monthly mortgage cost, the whole process is smooth and efficient.
+Convenience of payments is one of the most important benefits of lender-offered mortgage insurance.

 Lack of underwriting is another important point here.
 Mortgage insurance lets you forgo a medical exam, but that doesn’t always work to your advantage.

-Of course, the lack of a medical exam means people with underlying health conditions are more likely to get approval.
+Of course, no required medical exam means people with underlying health conditions are more likely to get approval.
 However, the coverage is not guaranteed.
 You can get turned down if the carrier thinks you’re too risky to insure.